Danielle MacLean: Career

 She wrote three episodes of the Indigenous Australian comedy series, 8MMM Aboriginal Radio, which aired on ABC2 in 2014.

 She wrote episode 5 of the second series of Mystery Road, which went to air in 2020.

 Collaborations

 MacLean collaborates frequently with Steven McGregor, and has also worked with Warwick Thornton, her cousin Beck Cole, Trisha Morton-Thomas and sound recordist David Tranter.
 She directed one of the segments of the anthology film We Are Still Here, which premiered as the opening film of the 2022 Sydney Film Festival.
+McLean also wrote for the Australian TV drama mini-series, True Colours, which was produced for SBS Television and NITV and aired in 2022.